Data Protection and Privacy

-Confidentiality: protecting information from unauthorised access and disclosure.
+Confidentiality: protecting information from unauthorized access and disclosure.

 Integrity: safeguarding the accuracy and completeness of information and processing methods.

-Availability: ensuring that information and associated services are available to authorised users when required.
+Availability: ensuring that information and associated services are available to authorized users when required.

 Granularity: ensuring data is only used for the purpose for which it was provided.

 Examples of Personal Data may include:

 Bank Account Details

 Information relating to the persons health or disability